 Teachers have suggestions too.
-Sara advises that teachers collaborate, and recommends teaming up to connect, plan, and support.
+Sara advises teachers to collaborate and recommends teaming up to connect, plan, and support.
 Greg stresses the importance of a sense of humor.
 Deidre adds that educators can rely on social supports and a commitment to check-in in with colleagues.
+Jody reminds fellow teachers to have compassion for themselves.
+“We have to take good care of our own well-being before we can take care of the students.”
+According to the Collaborative for Academic, Social, and Emotional Learning (CASEL) four in five teachers want more support to address students’ social and emotional development.

 Research by Penn State University (2020) found that teachers who developed their own SEL skills not only improved their own well-being, but also improved the social, emotional and academic development of their students.
 And, school leaders with strong social and emotional competence positively impact teacher effectiveness and climate.